kumahq/kuma-website/docs/docs/dev/contribute/introduction.md

 ## Core Code

-Most of Kuma is written in Go.
+Most of Kuma is in Go.
 Checkout the [contributing](https://github.com/kumahq/kuma/blob/master/CONTRIBUTING.md) documentation on how to get started.

 ## GUI Code

-The UI is written in Vuejs and Checkout the [repo](https://github.com/kumahq/kuma-gui/blob/master/DEVELOPER.md) to see how to contribute.
+The UI is in Vuejs and Checkout the [repo](https://github.com/kumahq/kuma-gui/blob/master/DEVELOPER.md) to see how to contribute.

 ## Testing unreleased versions